How to Prepare Yourself for Dating

 3. Ditch Your Baggage

 Each person has a certain amount of baggage.
-For example, your boyfriend asks you to move-in with him and you immediately flash back to your last co-habitation experience: your ex ditched his career and all motivation in life and decided to be a huge mooch.
+For example, your boyfriend asks you to move-in with him and you immediately flash back to your last co-habitation experience with your ex which was a disaster.
 It doesn't mean this scenario is going to play out the same way.
 Ditch your past and perceive your new relationship with a fresh pair of eyes.

 4. Be Comfortable In Your Skin